gayebroni/quizam/README.md

 ## Usage

-To use this project, go to the live site by clicking on "HERE":
+To use this project, go to the live site by clicking on the blue "HERE":
 # [HERE](https://young-savannah-86726.herokuapp.com/)!

 ## Contribution